c-grigsby/ask-chatbot/README.md

 - Deployed to Streamlit Community Cloud ☁️
 - Conversation LLM chatbot chain only
-- For ease of use and privacy, the semantic search of personal or organizational documents to create a custom knowledge base for the LLM will be available only as a local deployment feature
+- For simplicity and privacy, the semantic search of personal or organizational documents to create a custom knowledge base for the LLM is available only as a local deployment feature

+## Custom Knowledge Base

+- Include the data you wish to upload for a custom knowledge base for the LLM in the data directory
+- Anticipates to load any .txt, .pdf, .csv, .docx, or .xlsx files in the directory
+- Future work includes adding web scraping functionality

 ## Project Details